Under pressure, U.S. Justice Department defends handling of Mueller report

 WASHINGTON (Reuters) - The U.S. Justice Department on Thursday defended its handling of Special Counsel Robert Mueller’s report examining contacts between President Donald Trump’s 2016 campaign and Russia as it faced increased pressure to make the document public.

-The Justice Department said Attorney General William Barr must strike confidential information from the nearly 400-page document as reports surfaced in the news media that members of Mueller’s team were unhappy with the way Barr had characterized its main conclusions.
+The department said Attorney General William Barr must strike confidential information from the nearly 400-page document as reports surfaced in the news media that members of Mueller’s team were unhappy with the way Barr had characterized its main conclusions.

+House of Representatives Judiciary Committee Chairman Jerrold Nadler, already pressing Barr to release the entire unredacted report to Congress, expanded his demands.
+Nadler, a Democrat, called on Barr to immediately release summaries of the document prepared by Mueller’s team.
+He also asked Barr to hand over communications between the special counsel’s team and the department about the report.

+The department said those summaries include secret grand jury information that cannot under law be made public.

-Congressional Democrats also have demanded the report’s quick release in its entirety.
-Barr, appointed by the Republican president, has pledged to release a redacted version by mid-April.
+Barr, appointed by the Republican president, has pledged to release a redacted version of the report by mid-April.

 Barr said last week that Mueller’s 22-month inquiry did not establish that Trump’s campaign conspired with Russia in the election.
 Barr also said Mueller also did not reach a conclusion on whether Trump had illegally interfered with the Russia investigation, which has cast a shadow over his presidency.